 Curiosities of Roque Nublo

-La previous location is also becoming very fashionable to take a photo.
-If you have vertigo and are somewhat clumsy, we do not recommend it, since it is a bit dangerous to access.
-It is a few meters from the big rock.
-As we mentioned before, Roque Nublo and the Nublo Rural Park It is a must-see among the places to see in Gran Canaria.
+As we mentioned before, the Roque Nublo and the Nublo Rural Park It is a must-see among the places to see in Gran Canaria.
 It is the best way to get to know the diversity of landscapes and microclimates that we have on the island of Gran Canaria.
 Besides, From the top you can enjoy one of the best sunsets in Gran Canaria.
+Yes, If you go at dusk, don't forget your headlamp for the return trip.

 The Frog and the Friar